valimised/ivxv/Documentation/en/protocols/04-seadistus.rst

 Candidates can be set up for elections only in specific electoral districts.
 Districts are used to give voters voting choices:

 #.
-The districts are divided into polling stations

-#.
-Each voter belongs to a pre-determined polling station and hence a district
+Each voter belongs to a pre-determined district

 #.
 In all polling stations of one district, voters can only choose between the
    candidates of this district